-At this time, the office will be off limits to all staff and families, excluding the Supervisors, and Designate.
+At this time, the office will be off limits to all staff and families, excluding the Supervisor, and Designates.
+The small gym will be available to Educators for a place to program plan or sit down.

 Meetings with New and Existing Families